prayash106/APEC_8601/README.md

 Run the "Carbon Storage and Sequestration" InVest model.
 Detailed information about the inputs and outputs can be found in the [user guide](http://releases.naturalcapitalproject.org/invest-userguide/latest/en/carbonstorage.html).

-The inputs used to run the model are:
+The inputs used to run the model are: (note: all of these inputs have been uploaded above)
 - LULC maps - which we have derived above from SEALS.
 - Carbon pools - which can be generated for choosen country.